 In other words, the PM is responsible for every step the team takes to meet the project objectives and deliver a product that meets the client’s requirements.

-He is the person who has complete knowledge of every technical issue related to the project underway, as well as the business involved and the target market.
+It is the person who has complete knowledge of every technical issue related to the project underway, as well as the business involved and the target market.
 He or she is responsible for the efficiency of the development process and is an invaluable team member.